jometzg/apim-self-hosted-gateway-api/README.md

 ```

 ## 🔐 Authentication: Get an Access Token
 To interact with the Azure Management API, an OAuth 2.0 token is required.
-This is obtained using a service principal:
+This is obtained using a service principal.
+The service principal must have sufficient privilages to manage the API Management instance and so should have the correct role assignments prior to getting the access token:

 **POST to Azure AD Token Endpoint**:
 ```http